craig8/UUDEX/fastapi-web-server/README.md

 ## URLS for this site

-- (<https://localhost/api/docs>) Swaggar UI - It validates that you have a correct tls certificate before allowing you to see anything
+- (<https://localhost/api/docs>) Swaggar UI - It validates that you have a correct tls certificate before allowing you to see anything.
+NOTE: The client must have the ca and certificate key in the browser before going to this site.

 ## NGINX Setup